jw20191n/jw20191n/README.md

 Hi, I'm Claire!
 I'm a software engineer who is passionate about creating technology to elevate people and promote learning.

-I am currently open to professional opportunities.
+I am currently open to professional opportunities in software engineering / web development.

 Find me around the web 🌎:
 - Sharing updates on <a href="https://www.linkedin.com/in/claire-jiayi-wang/">LinkedIn</a> 💼